spurs v leicester city match reports

 22.02.1975 Spurs crashed to Leicester City at White Hart Lane as the Foxes ran out 3-0 winners.

-A right wing Bob Lee cross was touched on by Frank Worthington and defender Mike Stringfellow applied the finishing touch to give city an early lead.
-The score stayed like that until twenty minutes from the end, when Worthington converted Lee's cross for 2-0, which became three ten minutes later after Lee and Keith Weller had carved an opening for Jon Sammels to score.
+A right wing Bob Lee cross was touched on by Frank Worthington and defender Mike Stringfellow applied the finishing touch to give City an early lead.
+The score stayed like that until thirty minutes from the end, when Worthington converted Lee's cross for 2-0, which became three ten minutes later after Lee and Keith Weller had carved an opening for Jon Sammels to score.

 Teams :